linkml/linkml/docs/howtos/ontologies-as-values.md

        range: uriorcurie
 ```

-We can constrain it further:
+We can constrain it further still, by including a regexp [https://w3id.org/linkml/pattern](pattern):

 ```yaml
 classes: